text only siteskip to main contentskip to main navigation

 11. If I pass the test, will you tell me my rank on the list?

-The eligibility notice will include your final average, veteran status and rank on the list for each jurisdiction that you are eligible.
+The eligibility notice you will receive will include your final average, veteran status and rank on the list for each jurisdiction for which you are eligible.

 top of page